Jason Plummer (politician)

-Robert Jason Plummer (born June 4, 1982) is an American businessman, former naval officer, and elected official serving as a Republican member of the Illinois Senate and serves as Assistant Leader in the Illinois Republican Senate Caucus.
-Plummer represents the 55th District, which is located on the Illinois side of the Greater St. Louis region and includes all or portions of Bond, Clay, Clinton, Effingham, Fayette, Madison, Marion, Montgomery, Richland, Washington, and St. Clair counties.
+Robert Jason Plummer (born June 4, 1982) is an American businessman, former naval officer, and elected official serving as a Republican member of the Illinois Senate and in Senate Leadership as Minority Caucus Chair of the Illinois Republican Senate Caucus.
+Plummer represents the 55th District, located on the Illinois side of the Greater St. Louis region and includes all or portions of Bond, Clay, Clinton, Effingham, Fayette, Madison, Marion, Montgomery, Richland, Washington, and St. Clair counties.

 Early life, education, and military service

 Plummer was born in Chesterfield, Missouri and grew up in Edwardsville, Illinois.
-He graduated from Edwardsville High School, before attending and graduating from the University of Illinois Urbana-Champaign with a B.S. in finance.
-Plummer was a member of the Army ROTC Fighting Illini Battalion.
-During college Plummer interned for United States Senator Peter Fitzgerald of Illinois and, in Washington, DC, at The Heritage Foundation.
+He graduated from Edwardsville High School and then the University of Illinois Urbana-Champaign with a B.S. in finance, where he was a member of the Army ROTC Fighting Illini Battalion.
+Plummer interned for U.S. Senator Peter Fitzgerald and The Heritage Foundation.
 He commissioned as an intelligence officer in the United States Navy Reserve after college and spent time at Scott Air Force Base among other locations.
 He received an honorable discharge from the service in December, 2017.

 Political career

 In 2006, Plummer was elected Chairman of the Madison County Republican Party, the minority party in a historic stronghold for the Democratic Party of Illinois.
 At 23, he was the youngest chairman in Illinois.
 Since Plummer's election, the Madison County GOP has won majority control of the county board, all county-wide offices, and a majority of the judicial and legislative seats in the region.

 Plummer was the Republican nominee for Lieutenant Governor of Illinois in 2010.
-Plummer won the primary and was paired with the winner of the Republican gubernatorial primary, State Senator Bill Brady, for the general election.
-The Brady/Plummer ticket narrowly lost to incumbent Illinois Governor Pat Quinn in the 2010 gubernatorial election.
+Plummer won the primary and was paired with the winner of the Republican gubernatorial primary for the general election.
+The GOP ticket narrowly lost to incumbent Illinois Governor Pat Quinn in the 2010 gubernatorial election.
 Plummer was the campaign's voice on economic issues in an election heavily centered on the economy and government corruption issues.